 - 1 term per sub-level; 10 weeks per term

 - Attendance mode

 - Part-time, online/blended learning

 The Pre-Advanced course is for students who have completed the full Upper Intermediate course at SOAS or an equivalent number of hours of formal Arabic language study (a minimum of 300 hours).
-(If neither of these apply to you but you think this may be your level, an online assessment can be conducted, please book (MS form).
+(If neither of these apply to you but you think this may be your level, an online assessment can be conducted, please book an assessment.

 Learners will be able to understand the meaning of written and spoken input contextualised in 'real world' settings using lexical and grammatical clues, initiate and sustain conversations on a variety of topics, and be familiar with some key differences between formal and spoken Arabic.
 This course is delivered by the Language Centre.

 The course is taught in Arabic with very little to no use of English and includes a greater increase in exposure to Arabic grammar and vocabulary.
 It also further develops the skills of comprehension in listening and reading, and the skills of expression in speaking and writing.

 This will be achieved through 20 hours of blended learning: 15 hours of online structured lessons with the teacher and supplemented by a minimum of 5 hours of guided independent learning which is supported by complementary material.
 The course objective will be achieved within the 10-week course.

 Our course materials page shows you what you need to buy for this course.